Assurance - A Commitment to Informed Care

 One of the many lessons COVID taught us is that, as a nation, our health IQ needs to improve so that we can be more certain about the decisions we make about the health of ourselves and our families.
 A growing body of evidence shows that higher patient activation (i.e., those patients with the knowledge and confidence to become actively engaged in their health care) have better health outcomes*.
 Better health care outcomes are a win-win situation for both patients and providers with overall benefits for improved population health.
 We want you to move forward with confidence and assurance to make this happen.

-Assurance - posts on understanding, interpreting and making sense of your diagnosis and plan of treatment.
+This article is part of the Assurance Series - posts on understanding, interpreting and making sense of your diagnosis and plan of treatment.
 First post - What's Your Health IQ?

 *Hibbard JH, Greene J. What the evidence shows about patient activation: better health outcomes and care experiences; fewer data on costs.
 Health Aff (Millwood).
 2013 Feb;32(2):207-14. doi: 10.1377/hlthaff.2012.1061.
 PMID: 23381511.